Full-time: Three years, Part-time: By negotiation with the course leader

 BA (Hons) Textiles challenges you to look at textile craft in a new way.
 Students apply creative thinking to the development of new and innovative 2D and 3D textiles.
 We teach many traditional techniques, including felt, print, dye, knit and stitch but encourage you to interpret them, using unexpected technologies, new technologies and materials.
 You will also learn digital skills to enable you to access a range of new technology including digital textile print, digital embroidery, laser cutting, etc.

 On this course you will enjoy 'hands on' manipulation of surfaces, materials and form.
 Initially you will be expected to play with ideas and materials; experiment with image, pattern, texture, colour and structure.
-Over the three years, you will develop your skills as a designer and maker.
+Over the degree, you will develop your skills as a designer and maker.
 You will evolve a design identity that is unique and original, enabling you to work successfully in contemporary professional practice as a textile artist or for industry.

 For a concise summary of the main features of this course, see our course specification.